Trigger-edge/Ohana3DS-Simple/Readme.md

 This version is a revamp of Rebirth, but in console application form, to ONLY be used to extract data.

-This way you could do cool stuff like writing batch scripts so you can easily intergrate it into your own stuff.
+This way you could do cool stuff like writing batch scripts so you can easily intergrate it into your own stuff using only the executable.

 Example of exporting a '.bcres' to '.dae' using a batch script.
 ```